45 of the Best Shows to Watch on Netflix Right Now

 21. Human Playground

 No matter what your preference is for television shows, you’re bound to enjoy Human Playground.
 Explore the origins and evolution of play across the globe, from marathons in the desert, bullfighting, brutal bicycle races, and ice swimming.
 This six-part docuseries shows different activities that push people to the brink, physically and mentally.
-Including beautiful cinematography and captivating narration by Idris Elba, Human Playground is more than just a television show – it is a work of art.
+With beautiful cinematography and captivating narration by Idris Elba, Human Playground is more than just a television show – it is a work of art.

 22. Keep Sweet: Pray And Obey